Teacher/Mentor: Denise Boiko

-Honors credit: The course may be taken for honors credit.
-Additional assignments will be required; please see instructor for a list of these assignments.
+The course may be taken for honors credit.
+Additional assignments will be required; please ask instructor for a list of these assign-ments.
 Students desiring honors credit must make this request by the first or second week of class.
 If you are not sure whether to take the course for honors credit, you may start in honors and later drop back to a standard course if desired.

-- Note:HEART classes will be on break during the holidays, from before Thanksgiving until just after New Year’s Day.
-In order to stay caught up in your textbook, you will read through two modules during this time.
-These modules will not have any labs assigned, and tests and study guides will be optional and not graded, but recommended for comprehension.
+Note:HEART classes will be on break during the holidays, from before Thanksgiving until just after New Year’s Day.
+In order to stay caught up in your textbook, you will read through two modules during this time (the ecology and evolution modules).
+These modules will not have any labs assigned, and tests and study guides will be optional for standard level students (required for honors level students), but recommended for all, as they are helpful for comprehension.

 - Attendance and punctuality (very important).
 Please be in class on time, ready to start, and prepared for the day’s material.